 Tokyo Tower was at one time one of the most popular destinations for visitors in Tokyo.
 Since 1958, over 150 million visitors have visited Tokyo Tower but since it’s not close to other major tourist spots, the attendance has been declining.
 The good news for you is that there are less people fighting for prime viewing spots!

 Tokyo Tower History

 Until Tokyo Skytree was completed in 2012, Tokyo Tower was the tallest building/structure in Japan at 333 meters.
+It is still currently the second tallest building of all the skyscrapers in Tokyo.
 Built in 1958, the tower served as a communication tower for radio, digital television, and analog television.
-The design of the tower was inspired by Eiffel Tower in Paris.
+The design of the tower was inspired by the Eiffel Tower in Paris.

-The tower completed building from start to finish in about a year and half in 1959, with a 90 meter antenna at the top of the tower.
+The tower completed building from start to finish in about a year and a half in 1959, with a 90-meter antenna at the top of the tower.
 When the tower was built, it was able to transmit signals to the entire Kanto region.

 The Main Observatory at Tokyo Tower